HewlettPackard/OpenShift-on-SimpliVity/README.md

 #### Managed Load Balancers with HA

 You can configure 2 virtual machines in the inventory group named `[loadbalancer]`.
 The two virtual machines are connected to two networks, an external network, also called the frontend network, and an internal network also called the backend network.
 Both VMs are eligible for hosting two floating IP addresses (FIPs), one for external access to the OCP API and a second for internal access to the OCP API.
 The first IP binds to the external network and the second to the internal network.

-**note:** the internal network is the one which connects all the OCP VMs together (this is the network that the variable `group_vars/vars/all.yml:vm_portgroup` designates).
+**Note**: the internal network is the one which connects all the OCP VMs together (this is the network that the variable `group_vars/vars/all.yml:vm_portgroup` designates).
 The external network is the one designated by the variable `group_vars/all/vars.yml:frontend_vm_portgroup`.

 The floating IP addresses are managed with `keepalived` using the VRRP protocol.
 These IP addresses and additional settings are configured using the variable `group_vars/all/vars.yml:loadbalancers`.